Tailgating Accident Lawyers in Augusta

 - The vehicle in front had a defect like broken taillights

-- The vehicle in front used their brakes suddenly and without reason
+- The driver in front used their brakes suddenly and without reason

-- The vehicle in front was driving aggressively and/or recklessly
+- The driver in front was driving aggressively and/or recklessly

 - No turn signals were used